ceurws/ceur-make/README.md

 ### Getting started ###

 To get started, you need to copy the ceur-make scripts into the directory in which you would like to keep your proceedings.
 You can do this by calling `./ceur-make-init path/to/your/directory` from the directory where you installed ceur-make.
-Copy `Makefile.vars.template` to `Makefile.vars` and adapt the paths to point to your local installations of Saxon, etc.  (`ceur-make-init` doesn't do this automatically to prevent problems.)
+Copy `Makefile.vars.template` to `Makefile.vars` and adapt the paths to point to the path of where you put Saxon, etc.  (`ceur-make-init` doesn't do this automatically to prevent problems.)

 ### Export from EasyChair (optional) ###